-- (1) An overhead primary line conductor shall meet the requirements of Table 33 measured from a vertical drop at maximum conductor swing from a building. - (2) Primary line conductors shall not be installed over buildings unless the installation is lawful under Rule 2-030, and work shall not begin until the plans and specifications for the work are approved in accordance with Rule 2-010. - (3) Where the maximum conductor swing is not known, a distance of 1.8 m shall be used. - (4) An overhead secondary line conductor shall be kept at least 1 m measured from a vertical drop at maximum conductor swing from any building except where necessary to connect to the electrical wiring of a building.
+- 1) An overhead primary line conductor shall meet the requirements of Table 33 measured from a vertical drop at maximum conductor swing from a building. - Primary line conductors shall not be installed over buildings unless the installation is lawful under Rule 2-030, and work shall not begin until the plans and specifications for the work are approved in accordance with Rule 2-010. - Where the maximum conductor swing is not known, a distance of 1.8 m shall be used. - 4) An overhead secondary line conductor shall be kept at least 1 m, measured from a vertical drop at maximum conductor swing, from any building except where necessary to connect to the electrical wiring of a building.

-75-710 Clearances of conductors from other structures (see Appendix B)
+75-710 Clearances between conductors and structures (see Appendix B)

-- (1) Notwithstanding Rule 36-110, conductors of an overhead primary line shall meet the minimum clearance requirements of Rules 75-708(1), (2), and (3) from a structure; and - (a) not be located closer than 12 m measured horizontally from silos to the closest conductors, with the conductor at rest; - (b) not be located closer than 12 m measured horizontally over wells from which pump rods may be lifted and come in contact with the conductors at rest; - (c) except for free standing engineered structures, have sufficient clearance from free-standing poles that support flood or area lighting, signs, flagpoles, antennae, or other similar structures so as to permit the structure to fall in an arc, without touching the conductors at rest; - (d) not be located within 6 m, measured horizontally from wind-mills or similar structures to the closest conductor, with the conductor at rest; and - (e) have a minimum vertical clearance of 3.1 m above fencing at maximum sag. - (2) An overhead secondary line conductor shall meet the minimum clearance requirements of Rules 75-708(3) and (4).
+Notwithstanding Rule 36-110, clearances between conductors of an overhead primary line or secondary line and temporary or permanent structures shall be installed and maintained so as to meet the minimum clearances specified in Rule 75-708, and

+- a) not be located closer than 12 m measured horizontally from silos to the closest conductors, with the conductor at rest; - b) not be located closer than 12 m measured horizontally over wells from which pump rods may be lifted and come in contact with the conductors at rest; - c) except for free-standing engineered structures, have sufficient clearance from free-standing poles that support flood or area lighting, signs, flagpoles, antennae, or other similar structures so as to permit the structure to fall in an arc without touching the conductors at rest; - d) not be located within 6 m, measured horizontally from windmills or similar structures, to the closest conductor, with the conductor at rest; and - e) have a minimum vertical clearance of 3.1 m above fencing at maximum sag.